HomeDev GuideRecipesAPI Reference

 Note

-Once created, you can modify Settings, Permissions, and Properties on any custom Section type.
+After creation, modify Settings, Permissions, and Properties on any custom section type.
 Use properties to define additional metadata that editors can populate when working within the Visual Builder.

 Connect from Graph types

-Connect from Graph lets you create a connected content source by pointing the CMS at an external GraphQL endpoint.
-This allows external data (such as products from a PIM, assets from a DAM, or records from any GraphQL-compatible API) to appear as content types within Optimizely CMS without a full data sync.
+Connect from Graph lets you create a connected content source by pointing CMS at an external GraphQL endpoint.
+External data (such as products from a PIM, assets from a DAM, or records from any GraphQL-compatible API) appears as content types within Optimizely CMS without a full data sync.

 To create a connected content source: